Measurement

 Yardvertising 5 min read

-Hyperlocal advertising does not need enterprise reporting to be useful.
-A small business can learn a lot from a short campaign if the test is planned cleanly.
+Hyperlocal advertising doesn't need enterprise reporting to be worth measuring.
+A small business can learn plenty from a short campaign as long as the test is set up cleanly.
+You're really answering one question: did this placement create enough signal to run it again?
+Everything else is detail in service of that.

 • Form enquiries from the target suburb.

-• QR scans, if the placement is safe for scanning.
+• QR scans, where the placement is safe to scan.

 • Bookings, quote requests, or walk-ins.